hjpdev/student-directory/README.md

 # Introduction #
-An exercise in using the command line & git.
+An exercise in using the command line, git & Ruby.

 # Student Directory #